Teachable Review – One of the Best Platforms for New Course Creators

 Teachable Review: Support for Course Creators

 The ideal situation is to have a platform so easy to use that you don’t need any support.
-The reality is that most of us are going to need at least some support figuring out how a platform works and getting up and running.
+The reality is that most of us – and especially new course creators are going to need at least some support figuring out how a platform works and getting up and running.

 Teachable offers reasonably good “inline” support throughout the platform – i.e., explanations that pop up when you click the question mark icon next to a specific feature.
 That said, the use of the question mark icon throughout the platform is pretty inconsistent and incomplete: you may or may not find one there when you need it.